alvaro-j-baranoski/YouTube-DotNetMicroservices/README.md

 # YouTube-DotNetMicroservices
 [Course] .NET Microservices follow-along code for [Les Jackson YouTube course](https://www.youtube.com/watch?v=DgVjEo3OGBI).

-I stopped at Adding API Gateway chapter.
+I stopped at Starting with SQL Server chapter.

 ## How to run
 To run the PlatformService from the docker file execute the following commands: